MattCarpenter-Workato/simple-enterprise-mcp-chat/README.md

 [Calling Get_Data_Range_v1...]

-Assistant: I have glucose data available from January 15, 2024 to January 22, 2024.
+A: I have glucose data available from January 15, 2024 to January 22, 2024.

 You: Show me my glucose readings from yesterday

 [Calling Get_Glucose_Values_v1...]

-Assistant: Here are your glucose readings from yesterday...
+A: Here are your glucose readings from yesterday...
 ```

 ## Example Prompts